Sunday, March 30, 2014

 Thursday, December 24, 1778 Journals of Congress entry of the US Continental Congress vote on " the support of the charge against Brigadier Thompson, be rejected, and that the deposition of Colonel Noarth, produced last night by Brigadier Thompson in his own exculpation from the charge, be also rejected ... passed in the negative" Journals of Congress Containing the proceedings from January 1st, 1779 to Jan.
 1st, 1780 PUBLISHED BY ORDER OF Congress, Philadelphia, by David Claypoole, VOLUME V. -- Image courtesy of the Historic.us Collection.

 The second entry is from the March 22nd, 1781, United States in Congress Assembled vote tally taken while President Samuel Huntington was presiding.
-The states of New Hampshire, Maryland, Rhode Island, and Georgia each had only one delegate present, and the States' votes of "ay" were registered as " * " having no effect in the tally:
+The states of New Hampshire, Maryland, Rhode Island, and Georgia each had only one delegate present, and the States' votes of "ay" were registered as " * " having no effect in the tally under the Articles of Confederation:

 Thursday, MARCH 22, 1781 Journals of Congress entry of the USCA vote "Resolved, That there be one deputy director of the military hospitals,in the Southern district subject to the general control of the director...
 So it passed in the negative."
 The Journals of Congress and the United States in Congress Assembled, For the Year 1781, Published By Order of Congress, Volume VII New York: Printed by John Patterson. -- Image courtesy of the Historic.us Collection.